heygrady/redux-selectors/README.md

 - [`composeSelectors(...selectors)`](/docs/api/composeSelectors.md)
 - [`memoizeSelector(selector)`](/docs/api/memoizeSelector.md)

-## Docs

-You might like to read the [docs](/docs/).

 ## Examples

 For each of the examples below, we'll be using the following structure for `state` and `ownProps`.

-Why these two values?
+Why `state` and `ownProps`?
 Typically selectors are used to select values from `state` within a `mapStateToProps` function.
-React-redux provides a `connect` function which supplies `mapStateToProps` with the current `state` and the wrapper component's `ownProps`.
+React-redux provides a `connect` function which supplies `mapStateToProps` with the current redux `state` and the wrapper component's `ownProps`.

 ```js
 const state = {